Object-oriented operating system: Examples

-PC/GEOS is a light-weight object-oriented multitasking graphical operating system with sophisticated window and desktop management featuring scalable fonts.
-It is mostly written in an object-oriented x86 assembly language dialect and some C/C++ and is designed to run on DOS (similar to Microsoft Windows up to Windows Me).
-GEOS was developed originally by Berkeley Softworks in 1990, which later became GeoWorks Corporation, and it is continued to be maintained by BreadBox Computer Company.
+PC/GEOS is an object-oriented, multitasking, graphical operating system, released in 1990, with window and desktop management including scalable fonts.
+It is written in an object-oriented x86 assembly language dialect and some C/C++ and runs under MS-DOS.
+GEOS was developed by Berkeley Softworks and continues to be maintained by BreadBox Computer Company.
 Related software suites were named Ensemble and New Deal Office.
 Adaptations exist for various palmtops, and 32-bit systems with non-x86-CPUs.